jakazmie/AIDays/DeveloperTrack/IntelligentApps/01-CustomVisionService-ImageClassification/README.md

 # Building a custom image classification solution with Custom Vision Service
-In this lab you will train, evaluate, deploy, and use a custom image classification model using Microsoft Cognitive Services Custom Vision Service.
+In this lab we will train, evaluate, and deploy a custom image classification model using Microsoft Cognitive Services Custom Vision Service.

 The Custom Vision Service is an Azure Cognitive Service that lets you build custom image classifiers.
 It makes it easy and fast to build, deploy, and improve an image classifier.
 The Custom Vision Service provides a REST API and a web interface to upload your images and train the classifier.